fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

   restartPolicy: Always
 ```

 In general, any field in a pod can be set.
-However, care must be taken for
+However, care must be taken in
 certain fields:

 - Kubernetes requires the image field to be set before the injection has run.
   While you can set a specific image to override the default one, it's
-  recommended to set the image to `auto` which will cause the sidecar injector
+  recommended to set the image to `auto`, which will cause the sidecar injector
   to automatically select the image to use.
 - Some fields in Pod are dependent on related settings.
 For example, CPU request
-  must be less than CPU limit.
-If both fields aren't configured together, the
+  must be less than the CPU limit.
+If both fields aren't configured together,
-  pod may fail to start.
+  the pod may fail to start.

-Additionally, `agent-group` field can be configured using the annotation like:
+Additionally, the `agent-group` field can be configured using the annotation
+like:

 `sidecar.fluxninja.com/agent-group=group1`

 ## Uninstall

-You can uninstall the Aperture Agent and it's components installed above by
+You can uninstall the Aperture Agent and its components installed above by
-following below steps:
+following the following steps:

 1. Delete the Aperture Agent chart: